-The Johns Hopkins Brain Injury OutcomeS (BIOS) Division is a clinical trial coordinating center (data management center, imaging reading center, and enrollment center) within the Johns Hopkins School of Medicine, Department of Neurology.
+The Johns Hopkins Brain Injury Outcomes (BIOS) Division is a clinical trial coordinating center (data management center, imaging reading center, and enrollment center) within the Johns Hopkins School of Medicine Department of Neurology.
 Its focus is to provide multicenter management to clinical trials evaluating therapeutic, preventive and diagnostic interventions.
 Led by Dr. Daniel F. Hanley, BIOS has unique expertise in the coordination and management of trials investigating rare neurologic disorders, acute neurologic ICU conditions, rehabilitation, and functional outcomes.
-Since the 1990s, BIOS has coordinated international, federally-funded and industry-sponsored trials across a wide range of conditions for investigators within the JHU departments of Neurology, Neurosurgery, Anesthesia-Critical Care Medicine, Hematology, Neuroradiology, and for investigators at other academic centers around the U.S.
+Since the 1990s, BIOS has coordinated international, federally funded and industry-sponsored trials across a wide range of conditions for investigators within the JHU departments of Neurology, Neurosurgery, Anesthesiology/Critical Care Medicine, Hematology and Neuroradiology, as well as for investigators at other academic centers around the U.S.

 Johns Hopkins-Tufts TIC

 BIOS and the Johns Hopkins Institute for Clinical and Translational Research (ICTR) have been awarded a seven-year, $25 million grant from the National Institutes of Health’s National Center for Advancing Translational Sciences (NCATS) to form, along with Tufts University School of Medicine, one of three Trial Innovation Centers (TICs).